mathuranubhav/RRS-RestApp/README.md

 5) Contacts Table Unique
 6) Angular Testing

-Instructions to run the Project:

-1) Run the given Database Scripts in the /DBScripts folder to install the dummy data onto the database.
-(MySQL Workbench)
-2) Install Eclipse IDE
-3) Load the project in eclipse.
-4) Run the index.html file

-Database Creation:
-Run the file SQLDump.sql

-Default Username: admin@admin.com
-Default Password: password

 Details about RESTFul API:

 The RESTFul API for this application was built using Jersey-Jackson